nanostores/nanostores/README.md

 For performance reasons, store will move to disabled mode with 1-second delay after last listener unsubscribing.

+Computed stores do not wait: they stop listening to their stores right after the last listener unsubscribing.
+It means:

+- Computed store without listeners does not call its callback on stores changes. `get()` will call it, if any store was changed.
+- Stores, which were used only by computed stores, will move to disabled mode in 1 second after the last listener of these computed stores unsubscribing.
+- `get()` of computed store without listeners does not move this computed store to mount mode and does not call its `onMount` callbacks.

 Call `keepMount()` to test store’s lazy initializer in tests and `cleanStores` to unmount them after test.